 TBATBA

 The seminar was founded in Fall 2023 by Arkamouli Debnath, who also organized it through Fall 2024.
 The old seminar homepage can be found here.
 Since January 2025, it has been organized by Daniel Rostamloo.
-The seminar is grateful for funding provided by the Pacific Insitute for the Mathematical Sciences (PIMS).
+The seminar was supported in part by the Pacific Institute for the Mathematical Sciences during the 2025-2026 academic year.